Childhood in ancient Rome: Daily life

 Roman children had different clothing from adults until they came of age or were married.
 Children’s education was normally practiced at home.
 When children were not being educated their play time consisted of a variety of toys such as rattles, dolls made of cloth, clay, or wax, toy weapons, letter blocks, tops, balls and hoops made of sticks.
 Dogs were also common pets that children played with.
 Roman children were not allowed to bathe in the Roman baths, instead, they bathed at home.

 Death and burial

 Due to disease, epidemics, and high mortality in the Roman world, the death of children occurred regularly.
 Children also participated in the funeral procession after the death of close family members.
-There are no findings that suggest that children were not present during the required purification of the death a family member.
+There are no findings that suggest that children were not present during the required purification of the death of a family member.
 They were also allowed to participate in Parentalia in February, which was a time to visit the graves and remember the dead.